-Ultimately, the only way to know if you need a tooth extraction is to schedule a consultation with Dr. Black of Desert Pearl Dentistry.
-In order to determine if an extraction is necessary, Dr. Black will perform dental x-rays and a thorough exam.
+Ultimately, the only way to know if you need a tooth extraction is to schedule a consultation with Dr. Morales of Desert Pearl Dentistry.
+In order to determine if an extraction is necessary, Dr. Morales will perform dental x-rays and a thorough exam.

 What can I expect when having a tooth extraction at Desert Pearl Dentistry?